TianqGuo/Foundation_model_performance_and_scaling/README.md

 | Flat DDP (single bucket) | 790.91 ms | 1.02× |
 | Overlap individual | 799.28 ms | 1.01× |

+The speedups are intentionally modest: at 2 GPUs with a 2B-parameter model, compute dominates and gradient communication is a small fraction of total step time — leaving little headroom for overlap to exploit.
+The value of these implementations is scalability: as world size grows (8, 64, 256 GPUs), the all-reduce communication grows proportionally while per-GPU compute stays fixed, and comm/compute overlap becomes the dominant source of efficiency gains.

 ### ZeRO Optimizer Sharding

 | Mode | Avg step time | Overhead |